 One of the challenges of organising large amounts of content emerged on the splash and about pages.
 The concern from all the stakeholders was how not to privilege one student's work over another.
 The solution was to program the site to randomly display a different image for each new visitor and upon each revisit.

 With over 60 graduates each year, the content of the site would rapidly grow with each release.
-Usability and searchability would eventually become an issue for users and for administering the site.
+Usability and search-ability would eventually become an issue for users and for content authoring.
 The solution was to implement progressive disclosure through an index.
 This provided a way to archive the work of artists by time and gave users the opportunity to delve deeper without experiencing cognitive load.
 I also implemented a robust search feature to allow users to search by name, title, year, type of work and keywords.

 RMIT Art launched in November 2018 to coincide with Honours and Masters Graduate Exhibitions.
 Now in its second release, the initiative has helped RMIT's School of Art provide industry exposure to over 140 graduates and reach a broader contemporary art audience.